 In the “Payment” section, you can toggle the slider to choose how many points you want to put toward your flight redemption.
 You can use them all or just a portion.
 To use all your points, slide it all the way to the right.
 Here’s what it looks like if I just want to redeem 5,000 Bilt points and pay the remaining $51.98 in cash, for example.

-In this example, there’s a difference of 1,158 points for that same Wanna Get Away fare (or 1,259 points for the Wanna Get Away Plus ticket, or 2,058 points for the Anytime fare) so if you’ve got Bilt points to spare, it may be worth it to book via the travel portal.
+In this example, there’s a difference of 1,158 points for that same Wanna Get Away fare (1,259 points for the Wanna Get Away Plus ticket or 2,058 points for the Anytime fare) so if you’ve got Bilt points to spare, it may be worth it to book via the travel portal.

 Interestingly, the Business Select fare is being offered for 19,558 points in the Bilt Travel portal, while the same seat would cost 21,000 Rapid Rewards points via Southwest’s website.
 So, it would cost you 1,442 fewer points if you booked it through Bilt Rewards.